Chris Wickham: Scholarship

 His main area of research is Medieval Italy – and more specifically Tuscany and central Italy – from the end of the Roman Empire through to about 1300.
 His emphasis has largely been social and economic, though he has undertaken study into the legal and political history of the area as well.
 More generally Wickham has worked under a modified Marxist framework on how European society changed from late antiquity and the early Middle Ages, and has pioneered comparative socio-economic analysis in this period.

 In 2005 his work Framing the Early Middle Ages was published, which claims to be the first synthesis of early medieval European history since the 1920s.
 It is exceptional for its use of hitherto unincorporated evidence from both documentary and archaeological sources, as well as its bold use of comparative methods and rejection of national narratives.
 It has been awarded prizes, including the Wolfson History Prize in 2005, the Deutscher Memorial Prize in 2006 and the American Historical Association's James Henry Breasted Prize in January 2007.
 He has edited Marxist History Writing for the Twenty-First Century, a volume that sees various academics discuss the status and profile of Marxist historiography, and has written a general history of early medieval Europe, published by Penguin, which examines cultural, religious and intellectual developments of the period not covered in his previous socio-economic study.

 Personal life

 In 1990, Wickham married Leslie Brubaker, a Byzantine scholar.

 He is a member of the Labour Party, and was previously a member of the Democratici di Sinistra (Democrats of the Left).
+He was also active in the Communist Party of Great Britain alongside John Haldon while working at the University of Birmingham.